 Does an abortion have to be provided by a licensed physician in my state?

 One does not have to be a physician to perform a chemical abortion or an abortion by aspiration in the first trimester of pregnancy, but one must be a physician for all other abortion procedures.
 Haw.
-Rev. Stat. § 453-16(1); HB576 (signed April 12, 2021) The new statute for this requirement will be available through Haw.
-Rev. Stat. § 457-8.7 as soon as the state uploads it to its new website.
+Rev. Stat. § 453-16(1); HB576 (signed April 12, 2021).
+Registered nurses may also provide certain abortion care during the first trimester.
+Haw.
+Rev. Stat. § 457-8.7.

 Does my state’s law require that a woman give informed consent and/or receive counseling prior to allowing an abortion to be performed?